<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 While waiting for your gunite pool to cure, your pool builder might also install any add-ons and accessories included in your project, such as fencing, retaining walls, landscaping, and water features that don’t need to originate inside the pool itself.

-From start to finish, the gunite pool construction process will usually take between three to six months to complete -- and that’s just the active period in which something is actually happening in your backyard.
+From start to finish, the gunite swimming pool construction process will usually take between three to six months to complete -- and that’s just the active period in which something is actually happening in your backyard.

-What does a gunite pool cost?
+How much does a gunite pool cost?

 How much does it cost to build a concrete swimming pool